stevekelly27/M_Beauty/README.md

 ### Epic 1 - Registration and User Accounts

+- User Story 1a - Registration

-- As a Site User I want to be able to register for an account so that I can save my personal details.
+As a Site User I want to be able to register for an account so that I can save my personal details.

+- User Story 1b - Login/Logout

-- As a Site User I want to be able to easily login or logout at any time so that I can access my personal account information on different devices.
+As a Site User I want to be able to easily login or logout at any time so that I can access my personal account information on different devices.

+-User Story 1c - Password Recovery

-- As a Site User I want to be able to recover my password so that I can regain access to my account in the event I lose my password.
+As a Site User I want to be able to recover my password so that I can regain access to my account in the event I lose my password.

 ### Epic 2 - User Booking

+- User Story 2a - Booking Accessibility

-- As a site user I want to be able to create a user account so that I can login to make a booking.
+As a site user I want to be able to create a user account so that I can login to make a booking.

+- User Story 2b - Booking Verification/Confirmation

-- As a site user I want to be able to view my bookings from my account so that I have proof that the booking was made.
+As a site user I want to be able to view my bookings from my account so that I have proof that the booking was made.

+- User Story 2c - Booking Cancellation

-- As a site user I want to be able to cancel my bookings from my account so that I can free up my appointment slot for somebody else.
+As a site user I want to be able to cancel my bookings from my account so that I can free up my appointment slot for somebody else.

 ### Epic 3 - User Products

+- User Story 3a - Browsing Products

-- As a site user I want to view a list of clearly defined products so that I can browse freely.
+As a site user I want to to view a list of clearly defined products so that I can browse freely.

+- User Story 3b - Product Detail

-- As a site user I want to view individual product details so that I can get the full description, choose the quantity and add to cart.
+As a site user I want to view individual product details so that I can get the full description, choose the quantity and add to cart.

+- User Story 3c - Adding Product to Bag

-- As a site user I want to be able to see my shopping cart once I add a product to the cart for ease of navigation.
+As a site user I want to be able to see my shopping cart once I add a product to the cart for ease of navigation.

 ### Epic 4 - Site Navigation

+- User Story 4a - Linked Social Media

-- As a site user I want to be able to view a site which is attractive yet informative so that I can gain an understanding of the sites purpose and navigation easily.
+As a site user I want to be able to have access to social media accounts relating to the business.

+- User Story 4b - Site Navigation

-- As a site user I want to be able to view salon service and price details so that I can clearly see what the salon can offer and the cost.
+As a site user I want to be able to view salon service and price details so that I can clearly see what the salon can offer and the cost.

+- User Story 4c - Site Layout

-- As a site user I want to be able to have access to social media accounts relating to the business.
+As a site user I want to be able to view a site which is attractive yet informative so that I can gain an understanding of the sites purpose and navigation easily.

 ### Epic 5 - Admin

+- User Story 5a - Admin C.R.U.D Products

-- As admin I want to be able to read, add, edit and delete products from the front end in the website.
+As admin I want to be able to read, add, edit and delete products from the front end in the website.

+- User Story 5b - Admin C.R.U.D Bookings

-- As admin I want to be able to read, add and cancel bookings from the front end in the website.
+As admin I want to be able to read, add and cancel bookings from the front end in the website.

+- User Story 5c - Admin C.R.U.D Services

-- As admin I want to be able to see, add, update and delete services from the front end in the website
+As admin I want to be able to see, add, update and delete services from the front end in the website

+### Epic 6 - Shopping

+- User Story 6a - My Profile

+As a site user I want to be able to view my profile so that I can keep update/ save shipping details and previous purchases

+- User Story 6b - Shopping Bag

+As a site user I want to be able to add a product or service to a cart so that I can assess my bag and proceed to checkout.

+- User Story 6c - Checkout

+As a site user I want to be able to securely checkout so that I can complete my order

+### Epic 7 - Services

+- User Story 7a Services

+As a site user I want to to view a list of clearly defined services so that I can browse freely.

+### Epic 8 - SEO / Newsletter

+- User Story 8a - SEO

+As a site user I can find the site through web searches so that I can easily access the site

+- User Story 8b - Newsletter

+As a site user I can subscribe to the newsletter so that I can keep up with news and offers relating to the business.

 ## Features